mantil-io/example-hn-alerts/README.md

 ## About

-This example shows how to create a scheduled lambda function that will look for new HackerNews stories containing certain terms and send links to a slack channel.
+This example shows how to create a scheduled lambda function that will look for new HackerNews stories containing certain keywords and send links to a slack channel.
+It will also send notifications when a chosen user posts a comment/story or when someone comments on their comment/story.

 ## How it works

 Here we are using the official HackerNews API which is described [here](https://github.com/HackerNews/API).
 We will also make use of the mantil KV store to persist data about items we have already processed.

-When the function is invoked, it first fetches the ID of the [last processed item](api/alerts/alerts.go#L54) from the KV store and the ID of the [newest item](api/alerts/alerts.go#L61) from the HN API.
-For each item, it then checks if it contains certain terms.
+When the function is invoked, it first fetches the ID of the [last processed item](api/alerts/alerts.go#L49) from the KV store and the ID of the [newest item](api/alerts/alerts.go#L54) from the HN API.
+For each item, it then checks if it contains certain keywords.
 In this case, we are interested in stories that contain discussions about lambdas in go or general serverless topics.
-When such an item is found, we [traverse its parents](api/alerts/alerts.go#L83) until we find the associated story and send the link [to a slack channel](api/alerts/alerts.go#L134) via the provided webhook.
+When such an item is found, we [traverse its parents](api/alerts/alerts.go#L145) until we find the associated story and send the link [to a slack channel](api/alerts/alerts.go#L195) via the provided webhook.

+For user activity alerts, we check if each item is:
+- a story posted by the user
+- a comment on a story posted by the user
+- a comment posted by the user
+- a reply to a comment posted by the user

+For example, [here](api/alerts/alerts.go#L117) we check if the item is a comment on the user's story.

 ## Prerequisites